NickWaterton/Pixelblaze-Async/README.md

 #### setIP(ip=None)
 if ip is given, sets the pixelblaze ip you are connected to.
 Restarts websocket with new ip.
 Returns the ip of the pixelblaze you are connected to

+#### setName(name)
+Sets the pixelblaze name (permenantly). if MQTT is in use, will unsubscribe from the old name topic, and subscribe to the new one Returns the new name.

 #### setpixelCount(num, saveFlash=False)
 Sets number of pixels in strip.